Preparations for private-sector changes to IR35 are on hold whilst businesses address the impact of coronavirus.

 What is IR35?

-IR35 was created back in 1999 to clamp down on one-man-band limited companies who were providing professional services to clients but essentially working for them as a traditional employee.
-Being classed as a Limited Company however, they were enjoying tax benefits.
+IR35 launched in 1999, aiming to clamp down on hidden employees.
+These single-director limited companies provide professional services to clients, but essential working for them as a traditional employee.

-In 2016 the government set ahead with a clampdown on ‘off-payroll working’ within the public sector.
-It made public sector clients responsible for determining whether or not their workers fall under IR35 rules.
+In 2016 the government went ahead with a clampdown on ‘off-payroll working’ within the public sector.
+As a result, public sector clients are responsible for determining whether workers fall under IR35 rules.

-The reforms that were due to be rolled out in April 2020 would apply similar rules to private sector.
-Medium and large businesses would become responsible for setting the tax status of contracted workers they liaise with.
+The reforms due in April 2020 would roll this out to the private sector.
+It would see medium and large businesses responsible for setting the tax status of contract workers.

 How does COVID-19 affect IR35?

 The British Chamber of Commerce has recently announced that it expects the UK economy to slow to a growth rate of just 0.8% due to the impact of the COVID-19 outbreak.